 Heat mapping is a visual analytics tool developed by Cormac Kinney in the late nineties.
 Heat maps help a website owner track what a user does with their mouse, and represents that data as a 2D graphic map with the values displayed as colors.
 Heat maps include hover maps for mouse movement tracking, click maps for mouse clicks, and scroll maps for mouse scroll tracking.

 If numbers aren’t your thing, a heat map gives a visual summary of data that’s easy to comprehend.

 By tracking the user’s journey in real-time; gathering data about high-performing elements, and getting insight into the ‘why’ of interactions like scrolling patterns and link clicks, our specialists will utilize heat mapping to help you optimize your web design and copy for a high-impact user experience.

 The result?
 An impressive increase in conversions – from e-commerce sales and form submissions, to video views and downloads.
 Unlock the power of heat mapping and analytics for your business.
-Take a look at our work.

 While analytics platforms give you data about user actions, it doesn't explain why the actions are taking place.
 But through in-depth analysis of hover maps, click maps and scroll maps of user activity, we can provide the insights that will shorten your conversion funnel.

 Data analytics gives clear insights on the pages that interest visitors the least, and the percentage of visitors that are abandoning the website at key points like landing pages, sign-up forms and checkout.
 However, it won’t show you which parts of those pages are turning off site visitors or the degree to which users are interacting with a particular element.